About this Install Guide

 Pick the one that works best for you.

-Install Java using the Linux package manager
+Can I install Java using the Linux package manager?

 sudo apt update